 Kaohsiung Museum of Literature Introduction

-The Kaohsiung Museum of Literature is located in the Central Park in downtown Kaohsiung, adjacent to the famous "Urban Light Corridor."
-The building itself was established in 1954 and was originally used as the first library in post-war Kaohsiung.
-In 1997, it was converted into the second branch of the library.
-In 2003, the government renamed it as the first literature museum in Taiwan that is named after a city, with the name written by the writer Ye Shitao.
-It officially embarked on the mission of preserving, archiving, and promoting Kaohsiung literature and was approved by the Council for Cultural Affairs in 2006 as a "Local Cultural Museum."
-In 2020, it applied for the "Museum and Local Cultural Museum Development Plan" subsidy from the Ministry of Culture and reopened the renovated space primarily for activities and exhibitions.
-The museum features exhibition rooms, a library, and various multifunctional activity spaces for hosting different types of literary events and thematic exhibitions.
-The second floor, known as the "Kaohsiung Literary Collection Library," houses works, research papers, and anthologies by Kaohsiung writers.
-This symmetrical two-story building retains its original structure and decorative details, showcasing the architectural style of the 1950s, blending modernism and historical Western styles.
-The space serves both literary creation and cultural leisure functions, allowing the public to enjoy a diverse literary experience while savoring the unique charm of Kaohsiung's writers and their literary works.
+Kaohsiung Literature Museum is located in Central Park in downtown Kaohsiung, adjacent to the famous "City Light Corridor."
+The building itself was established in 1954 and originally served as the first library in post-war Kaohsiung, later transforming into the second main library in 1997.
+In 2003, the government renamed it to become the first literature museum in Taiwan named after a city, with the name bestowed by writer Yeh Shih-tao.
+This marked the beginning of the mission to preserve, collect, and promote Kaohsiung's literature, and in 2006, it was officially recognized by the Council for Cultural Affairs as a "Local Cultural Center."
+In 2020, it applied for funding from the Ministry of Culture's "Museum and Local Cultural Center Development Program," and after renovations, the space reopened primarily for events and exhibitions.
+The museum features exhibition rooms, a library, and various multi-functional spaces intended for different types of literary activities and themed exhibitions.
+The second floor, known as the "Kaohsiung Literary Collection Library," holds works by Kaohsiung authors, research papers, and collections.
+This symmetrically designed two-story building retains its original structure and decorative details, showcasing the architectural style of the 1950s, blending modernism with Western historical styles.
+The space accommodates both literary creation and cultural leisure activities, allowing the public to not only enjoy a diverse literary experience but also to appreciate the unique charm of Kaohsiung's writers and their literary works.